au-ts/cogent/doc/reference/types.rst

 As the other restricted types, escape-restricted types impose additional restrictions on the use of their values: they may not "escape" from certain context.
-Again, the meaning of this is explained in Section~\ref{expr-usage}.
+Again, the meaning of this is explained in :ref:`expr-usage`.

 Together we have the following properties for type expressions: A type expression can be regular or restricted.
 If it is restricted it can be linear, escape-restricted, or both.
 A readonly type is always escape-restricted but never linear.